Sulfuric acid: Dehydration

 Similarly, mixing starch into concentrated sulfuric acid gives elemental carbon and water.
 The effect of this can also be seen when concentrated sulfuric acid is spilled on paper.
 Paper is composed of cellulose, a polysaccharide related to starch.
 The cellulose reacts to give a burnt appearance in which the carbon appears much like soot that results from fire.

-Although less dramatic, the action of the acid on cotton, even in diluted form, destroys the fabric.
+Although less dramatic, the action of the acid on cotton, even in diluted form, also destroys the fabric.